Anne de Montmorency, 1st Duke of Montmorency: Man of peace

 Contemporaries to the reign of Henri believed that the prime mover in appointments to bishoprics during this period was the Cardinal de Lorraine, who it was said was present whenever candidates to become bishop were read before the king for his approval or disapproval.
 His influence over the process was not however total, and Montmorency and Diane de Poitiers both exerted their own influence on ecclesiastical elections against Lorraine.
 For example, the archbishop of Arles, Jacques du Broullat was Montmorency's relative.
 Even if Montmorency did not enjoy anything like total influence over ecclesiastical appointments, there were bishops among those whom he exerted influence to protect.
 For example, when François de Dinteville, the bishop of Auxerre was accused of having attempted to poison the king's son, Montmorency secured the dropping of the charges against him.

 As a testament to the great influence Montmorency enjoyed, he was made godfather of Henri's youngest son the duc d'Alençon after his birth in 1555.

 The Île de France was increasingly a territory of the Montmorency family.
 As a reflection of this, Montmorency was able to secure the governorship of the province for his son François upon such time as he was released from imperial captivity.
 The appointment of his eldest son to the office also reflected the upcoming marriage between him and the king's bastard Diane de France.
-At the same time, Coligny became governor of Picardie.
+At the same time, Coligny became governor of Picardy.
 With this region as his 'fief', Montmorency was greatly aggrieved when in 1555 the Lorraines acquired the comté de Nanteuil (a days ride from Paris) for 260,000 livres.
 In response to this intrusion on his domain, Montmorency would devote the next several years to frenetic land purchases in the Île de France.
 The two families' rivalry would come to a head over the comté de Dammartin.
 The last holder Françoise d'Anjou had died, and her succession was disputed between two heirs.
 Montmorency purchased the rights to the comté from one of the claimants for 192,000 livres in 1554; five years later the Guise bought out the other claimant for 200,000 livres.
 To achieve this, the Lorraines had to convince Boulainvilliers to rescind the contract he had made with Montmorency.
 The dispute between the two grandees for possession of this (relatively poor - possessing revenues of only around 5000 livres per annum) fiefdom would continue until 1572.
 At times the hatred generated between the two families over Dammartin was anticipated to bring the two families into civil war.